hzhangxyz/find_me/README.md

 ## TODO

+- Useless
   - Compiling Optimization for VASP(Gamma Point Only)
   - Other OM combined with ML?(PSO?)
   - Can Spearmint be separated more with VASP?
   - integrated dft and opt(OK, Think too much)
+- To learn about
   - Basin Hopping?
   - AIRSS?
+- Don't Do Repeatly
   - Get info of relaxation in VASP
   - Can WAVECAR be used?
+- Don't Do Uselessly
   - Learn to use Spearmint
   - Know about GP and Stochastic Process
   - prior probability with EAM,...(EI/second) ?
   - Set lower precision to accelerate calculation(dynamic, because it may be useful only at first)(Time Complexity)